William Lamb, 2nd Viscount Melbourne: Queen Victoria

+Foreign affairs

 The Rebellions of 1837–1838 led directly to Lord Durham's Report on the Affairs of British North America and to The British North America Act, 1840 which established a new political entity, the Province of Canada.

-The Whig cabinet under Melbourne decided on 1 October 1839 to send an expeditionary force to China to protect British interests.
+The Whig cabinet under Melbourne decided on 1 October 1839 to send an expeditionary force to China to protect British interests in the trafficking of opium into China, against the wishes of the Chinese Daoguang Emperor.
 The First Opium War was fought between China and the United Kingdom from 1839 to 1842, one of the outcomes of the war was that Hong Kong would be ceded to the UK and become a British crown colony.

 The First Anglo-Afghan War occurred between 1839 and 1842.
 At the beginning of the conflict, the East India Company troops had defeated the forces of Afghan Emir and in 1839 occupied Kabul.

 The Treaty of Waitangi was signed on 6 February 1840 by representatives of the British Crown and Māori chiefs.
 In November 1840 a royal charter was signed by Queen Victoria, establishing New Zealand as a Crown colony.